iter8-tools/iter8/mkdocs/docs/reference/metrics/how-iter8-queries-metrics.md

 ## How Iter8 interpolates `params`

 * Each element of the [`spec.params` list](/reference/apispec/#spec_1) in the metric is a name-value pair.
 The value string is treated by Iter8 as a [`Python` string template](https://docs.python.org/3/library/string.html#string.Template).
 Specifically, the value string may contain placeholders which are substrings that begin with the symbol `$`.
 This template is `interpolated`, i.e., its placeholders are substituted with actual values during query time as follows.
-    - The `$interval` placeholder is substituted with the total time elapsed since the start of the experiment.
-All metrics are expected to use `$interval`; this is the length of the time window ending now, over which the metric value is computed.
+    - The `$elapsedTime` placeholder is substituted with the total time elapsed since the start of the experiment.
+All metrics are expected to use `$elapsedTime`; this is the length of the time window ending now, over which the metric value is computed.
     - The `$name` placeholder is substituted with the name of the version.
     - Any other placeholder is substituted with the value of the corresponding [variable associated with the version](/reference/apispec/#variable).
 If no such variable is associated with the version, then no substitution occurs.